 /a Copies only files for which the Archive attribute is set.

-/m Copies only files for which the Archive attribute is set, and resets the Archive attribute.
+/m Copies only files that have the Archive attribute set, and resets the Archive attribute on the source files after copying, effectively backing up and restoring the archive state of files.

 /xc Excludes changed files.